code-with-amitk/Code-examples/Languages/Markup_Language/html/README.md

 Contents of page
 #### `<br>`
 line break, Newline
+#### combobox
+used for building forms in HTML.
+It is formed with select element and input type=”text” element.
 #### div
 defines a division or a section in an HTML document. [div example](https://www.w3schools.com/tags/tryit.asp?filename=tryhtml_div_test)
 #### `<hr>`